ReSurfEMG/ReSurfEMG/README.md

 or on https://readthedocs.org/ by searching for ReSurfEMG

+✨Copyright 2022 Netherlands eScience Center and U. Twente Licensed under the Apache License, version 2.0.
+See LICENSE for details.✨

 <!--
 **ReSurfEMG/ReSurfEMG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.